WICG/observable/README.md

 unsubscription.

-While custom Observables can be useful on their own, the primary use case we unlock with them is with event handling.
+While custom Observables can be useful on their own, the primary use case we unlock is with event handling.
 Observables returned by the new `EventTarget#on()` method are created natively with an internal callback that uses the same [underlying mechanism](https://dom.spec.whatwg.org/#add-an-event-listener) as `addEventListener()`.
-This means that calling `subscribe()` essentially registers a new event listener whose events are exposed through the `Observer` interface and are composable with the various [combinators](#operators--combinators) available to all Observables.
+Therefore calling `subscribe()` essentially registers a new event listener whose events are exposed through the Observer handler functions and are composable with the various [combinators](#operators--combinators) available to all Observables.

+TODO: A simple example.

 ### Lazy, synchronous delivery